 Solent Airport - COVID 19 Update 04th November 2020

 In light of the Government’s advice on social distancing and gatherings of people regarding the COVID-19 pandemic, the following changes are still being undertaken.

-The Airport Management has requested that in an effort to protect staff, all non-urgent visitors refrain from visiting the Control Tower.
+The Airport Management has requested that in an effort to protect staff, no visitors will be accepted for visiting the Control Tower.

 These changes have been implemented to protect both the public, our customers, and our staff and their families.